-- Total amount of Whitworth sponsored scholarships and grants for all types of students: $34.1 million
+- Total amount of Whitworth-sponsored scholarships and grants for all

-- Percent of matriculating day students receiving aid: 96 percent
+- Percentage of matriculating day students receiving aid: 97.5 percent

-- 64 percent of those who graduated in four years borrowed money through a student-loan program at some point while studying at Whitworth.
+- 73 percent of students who have graduated in four years borrowed money through a student-loan program at some point while studying at Whitworth.

-- On-campus housing features nine residence halls and 26 theme houses (for the 2012-13 academic year).
+- On-campus housing features nine residence halls and 26 theme houses.
 Whitworth has a two-year on-campus residency requirement.

 - The Associated Students of Whitworth University supports nearly 40 student clubs, ranging from Amnesty International and Political Awareness to the Business Club and Hawaiian Club.